-Isaac Makwala to run 200m time trial
+Makwala qualifies for 200m final on dramatic day

 'Victim of a government trap'

-The athlete -- who had posted the quickest 200m time of the season (19.77 seconds) coming into these championships -- had said on his Facebook page Tuesday that he was a victim of a "government trap."
+The athlete -- who posted the quickest 200m time of the season (19.77 seconds) coming into these championships -- had said on his Facebook page Tuesday that he was a victim of a "government trap."

-Van Niekerk, who won 400m gold with ease and is attempting to become the first man since Michael Johnson to win the 400m and 200m at a World Championships, told reporters Tuesday that he had "so much sympathy" for Makwala.
+Van Niekerk, who won 400m gold with ease and is attempting to become the first man since Michael Johnson to win the 400m and 200m at a World Championships, told reporters Tuesday that he had "so much sympathy" for his rival.

-"I saw him just before the 200m heat and the only thing I could think of was just wrapping my arms around him and telling him he should get well soon," said the South African.
+"I saw him just before the 200m heat and the only thing I could think of was just wrapping my arms around him and telling him he should get well soon," said the South African, who also qualified for the 200m final.

 Approximately 30 people staying at one of the team hotels have fallen ill, with laboratory tests confirming two of those cases as the norovirus -- an unpleasant but rarely serious stomach bug which causes gastroenteritis (diarrhea and vomiting).